arpit-mittal-ds/Microsoft-Certified-Azure-Data-Engineer/11-Network-Infrastructure/ReadMe.md

 What is a subnet?

+* A subnet is a range of IP addresses in your virtual network, which can be used to isolate virtual machines from each other or from the Internet.

 A subnet, or subnetwork, is a network inside a network.
 Subnets make networks more efficient.
 Through subnetting, network traffic can travel a shorter distance without passing through unnecessary routers to reach its destination.

 ![image](https://user-images.githubusercontent.com/68102477/130311477-32141d0e-195b-4cb0-a073-5b73b937435a.png)